nicoraynaud/spring-batch-rest-api/src/README.md

 ## Authors

-This lib was developped by the following persons (if any co-author wants, I can add his fullname and github or personal page link right here) :
+This lib was developed by the following persons (if any co-author wants, I can add his full name and github or personal page link right here) :
 - Jérome
 - Alexis
 - Noémie